 If you can get outside in nature, that’s even better.
 Studies have shown that exposure to natural light and landscapes boosts mood and interrupts perseveration (obsessive thoughts).
 If you can’t be outside, there’s evidence to suggest that just looking at pictures of beautiful places can have positive effects.

 It’s important to connect with loved ones.
 You may not be able to do it in person right now, so do it on the phone or over Skype.
 It’s easy to fall back on social media to communicate with friends and family, but social media is no substitute for actual conversations.

 If you don’t have anyone you trust, you can get free, confidential support over the phone.
 You don’t have to suffer in silence.
 Call a lifeline or text a crisis counselor.
 They’re available 24 hours a day, seven days a week.

-When schools close, events are cancelled, and social distancing is recommended, it’s easy to feel isolated.
+When schools close or, events are cancelled or modified, and social distancing is the new normal, it’s easy to feel isolated.
 But we are all in this together.
 Fear of the unknown, anxiety, and uncertainty are universal.

 Right now, things may feel scary, overwhelming, and strange.
 It may seem like there’s no end in sight.
 But feelings — and circumstances — are temporary.
 We’ll get through this.

 Today and every day, your Free2Luv family is here for you.
 We care about you, we support you, and we stand with you.
-We invite you to connect with us on social media and join us online via our Facebook community and Twitch where we livestream and chat about mental health.
+We invite you to connect with us on social media.
+Check out our blog, mental health resources, and online story sharing.
+Your voice matters.
+Join the conversation!